Reablement & Care Services

 After your STEPS support you will probably find that you can manage very well on your own or with some support from your family, friends or community services.
 If you may need more support, Cornwall Council can carry out a needs assessment and discuss the options with you.
 The needs assessment is free, but they may make a charge for the services they provide.
 You can find out more by asking your worker or contacting us.

-Our CORCARE service is still being developed and therefore is still quite small in size and currently focused on providing care and support for individuals identified through Cornwall Council.
+Our CORCARE service has grown rapidly since its inception in October 2015 and will continue to grow to ensure that all residents of Cornwall have their long term care and support needs met.
+The service remains focused on providing care and support for individuals identified through Cornwall Council and is not currently available privately.
 The CORCARE Team provide care for individuals in their own homes for as long as it is required.
-Although this team also uses the Reablement ethos and will work with individuals to improve their independence, the main difference between these two teams is CORCARE provides care services for long term service users.
+Using a “Reablement” ethos, the team work with individuals to improve their independence in the same way as STEPS; the main difference between these two teams is that CORCARE provides care services for long term service users.

 What will CORCARE do?

-- Personal care including any health care needs such as medication support, catheter care
+- Personal care including some health care needs such as medication support, catheter care etc.

 - Exercises and mobility practice to regain confidence